Once

 Boehm (most of the time spelled Bohm), Bertram Stanleigh, Herbert Weinstock,

-names would not appear on a cover and often the liner notes were replaced by listings
+of a cover.
+Much later the liner notes were replaced by listings of other Remington

-of other Remington records accompanied by quotes from critics and reviewers.
-This
+records accompanied by quotes from critics and reviewers.
+This was especially

-was especially the case when Remington records had become a commodity of department
+the case when Remington records had become a commodity of department stores and

-stores and petrol stations and the label had lost its credibility with the serious
+petrol stations and the label had lost its credibility with the serious collector

 collecting American songs.
 He published his findings in 'Read 'Em and Weep' and